jimmy-penn/grafanc/GrafAncDocumentation.md

 ### Estimating reliabilities of GrafAnc results

 When assigning ancestry groups, GrafAnc assumes there are enough (see above) ancestry SNPs with non-missing genotypes in the input data set.
 When there are fewer SNPs with genotypes, the ancestry group assignments are less reliable.
 In order to estimate the variance of the GrafAnc scores when difference number of genotyped ancestry SNPs are available, we tested GrafAnc using 1KGP data and randomly setting some genotypes as missing.
-As expected, the standard deviations of a GrafAnc scores are directly proportional to the inverse of numbers of SNPs with non-missing genotypes.
+As expected, the standard deviations of a GrafAnc scores are directly proportional to the inverse of square root of numbers of SNPs with non-missing genotypes.
 We have done linear regression analysis and obtained the parameters for all GrafAnc scores:

 | Score | *a*     | *b*   |
 |-------|---------|-------|